markbattistella/docsify-sidebar-footer/docs/README.md

 ### Update `index.html` file

-!> Some of the configurations items have changed in `v5.x` please take note

 Assuming you have a working [docsify](https://docsify.js.org/) framework set up, it is easy to use the plugin.

 1. Add one of the following script tags to your `index.html` via either CDN or downloading it and using it locally: